Qmetro Realtors Inc knows new construction

 While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
 Inevitable problems can be repaired (by the builder) before you move in and larger issues identified before they become your problem.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.

-At Qmetro Realtors Inc, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your needs and matches your budget will be my #1 priority.
 Give me a call at